knagu/KubeCluster/README.md

-# Deploying Kubernetes clusters with kops and Terraform
+# Deploying Kubernetes clusters in AWS using kops and Terraform